|From:||Oleg Bartunov <oleg(at)sai(dot)msu(dot)su>|

 |Subject:||Re: Google Summer of Code 2008|

 |Views:||Raw Message | Whole Thread | Download mbox | Resend email|

-certainly yes and given that most popular queries are single word query
+yes, given that the most popular queries are just one-word long.

 Oleg Bartunov, Research Scientist, Head of AstroNet (www.astronet.ru),